 Gateshead local authority will use legislation to enforce attendance at school where parents do not fulfil their duty to ensure their children attend school regularly.
 This could mean a parent or carer enters into the Local Authority Enforcement Procedure which may lead to prosecution in the Magistrates Court.
 A parent or carer could receive a Parenting Order, a Community Order, a Curfew Order and/or a fine up to £2500.

-Remember Thomas Hepburn Community Academy gives your child a wide range of opportunities and experiences both academic and social allowing them to develop their interests and achieve their full potential.
+Please remember, Thomas Hepburn Community Academy gives our students a wide range of opportunities and experiences, both academic and social, allowing them to develop their interests and achieve their full potential.
 Please encourage your child to attend school every day to make the most of these opportunities.